valentinJipa/SoftwareTestingProject_Jira/README.md

 Aswell as a screenshot for more convinience
 ![image](https://github.com/user-attachments/assets/609a294a-8e1f-49a4-8acf-f8bdf712b42b)

 Test execution chart was generated and can be found below.

 <img src="https://github.com/valentinJipa/ReposteryTest/blob/main/TestExecChart.JPG" alt="draw" width="520"/>

+The final report shows that a number 3 tests have failed of a total of 12.
+2 Bugs were found , of which the priority is: 1 high priority and 2 medium